JLF Intern Job Description – Spring 2019

 - Inviting to Communal Activities and Making Students Feel at Home

 Newcomers do not participate if they are not invited.
-It is imperative to invite fellows to communal activities such as Birthright, Shabbat and Holiday Meals, and Hillel events.
+It is imperative to invite fellows to communal activities such as Israel trips, Shabbat and Holiday Meals, and Hillel events.
 Interns not only invite students to activities, but go with them, sit by them, and introduce them to other people.
 Far more important than inviting JLF students to activities is making them feel at home and comfortable there, facilitating their presence as part of a community.

 - Sending out a Weekly Email to their class